-Augustine has sometimes been described as a Christian philosopher.
-Bertrand Russell admitted him into a famous canon of Western philosophy, alongside Ambrose, Jerome, Aquinas, and others.
+Augustine is sometimes described as a Christian philosopher.
+Bertrand Russell admitted him into a famous canon of Western philosophy, alongside Ambrose, Jerome, Aquinas, and others (Russell 1946:344ff).
 Augustine himself clearly viewed philosophy as having a secondary status to revelation.
 His outlook is complicated by the doctrine of predestination.

 Still a pagan, he moved to Italy in 383, becoming a professor of rhetoric at Milan.
 The preaching of Bishop Ambrose now caught his attention; Ambrose made borrowings from Plotinus in his sermons used for the episcopal cause.
 Circa 386, Augustine obtained some books on Neoplatonism which are known to have exercised a strong influence upon him; he understated this matter in his influential Confessions.

-According to Peter Brown, Augustine “seems to have deliberately dwarfed the number of the [Neoplatonist] books he had received and the time which he took to absorb them” (Peter Brown, Augustine of Hippo, p.
-94).
+According to Peter Brown, Augustine “seems to have deliberately dwarfed the number of the [Neoplatonist] books he had received and the time which he took to absorb them” (Brown 2000:94).
 Those books apparently included many treatises of Plotinus in a Latin translation by Victorinus.
 Augustine did not read Greek, and himself wrote in Latin.
 Certain deductions are relevant.
-The Confessions “were patently the work of a Neo-Platonic philosopher” (ibid., p.
-165).
-Yet “Plotinus never gossiped with the One as Augustine gossips in the Confessions” (ibid., p.
-167, citing E. R. Dodds in the Hibbert Jnl).
+The Confessions “were patently the work of a Neo-Platonic philosopher” (ibid:165).
+Yet “Plotinus never gossiped with the One as Augustine gossips in the Confessions” (ibid:167, citing E. R. Dodds in the Hibbert Jnl).

-“The emotional tone of the Confessions strikes any modern reader” (ibid., p.
-170).
+“The emotional tone of the Confessions strikes any modern reader” (ibid:170).
 In contrast, the Enneads of Plotinus present discursive themes, including very brief personal recollections of a unio mystica, in a language lacking emotional contours.
 There is no such event in Augustine’s autobiography.
-“Where Plotinus is full of quiet confidence, Augustine felt precarious” (ibid., p.
-178).
+“Where Plotinus is full of quiet confidence, Augustine felt precarious” (ibid:178).

-Augustine did not want a simple contemplative life but an officious role in church affairs.
+Augustine did not want a simple contemplative life but instead an officious role in church affairs.
 He daily arbitrated in lawsuits and vehemently campaigned against the rival Christian Donatists.
 The professor of rhetoric had become a Catholic missionary.
-Significantly, Bishop Augustine “decided that he would never reach the fulfilment that he first thought was promised to him by a Christian Platonism: he would never impose a victory of mind over body in himself, he would never achieve the rapt contemplation of the ideal philosopher” (ibid., p.
-147).
+Significantly, Bishop Augustine “decided that he would never reach the fulfilment that he first thought was promised to him by a Christian Platonism: he would never impose a victory of mind over body in himself, he would never achieve the rapt contemplation of the ideal philosopher” (Brown 2000:147).

 Augustine was in conflict, not merely with Platonism, but with Roman aristocrats who assumed an intellectual superiority via their familiarity with classical heritages.
 In The City of God (De Civitate Dei), composed in his last years, Augustine opposed Roman paganism, then such a strong rival of Christianity.

-Porphyry might be considered less dogmatic than Augustine, who cited the Neoplatonist contention: “No doctrine has yet been established to form the teaching of a philosophical sect, which offers a universal way for the liberation of the soul” (ibid., p.
-421).
-In contrast, Augustine’s doctrine was declaredly universal, and did not tolerate objections, for example, Porphyry’s belief in reincarnation was opposed.
+Augustine cited the Neoplatonist contention: “No doctrine has yet been established to form the teaching of a philosophical sect, which offers a universal way for the liberation of the soul” (ibid:421).
+In contrast, Augustine’s doctrine was declaredly universal, and did not tolerate objections; for example, Porphyry’s belief in reincarnation was opposed.

 Augustine’s determination to destroy his opponent and all that he stood for hardened into an obsession…. it was he [Augustine] who continued the witch-hunt into the far corners of the Empire by ensuring that there would be no area of the Church in which Pelagius and his friends might be able to find asylum.
-(Rees, Pelagius: A Reluctant Heretic, p.
-130)
+(Rees 1988:130)